tcphdr/kdata-dumper/README.md

 # PS5 Kernel Data Dumper (kdata-dumper)

 A lightweight payload to extract the kernel data section from a jailbroken console.
-It dynamically resolves the Direct Map (DMAP) base address, walks the page tables to map virtual addresses to physical space, and dumps the specified segment to disk via userland logs.
+Development will continue on this payload as I get more comfortable with payload development, it is also worth stating that this payload might also include junk data and isn't as precise as I'd like it to be.
+Over the coming months I plan on addressing this discrepancy to hopefully minimize the output of junk data also captured during the dumping process.

 ## Features